Bring Me the Horizon: Formation and early releases (2002–2006)

 Bring Me the Horizon's founding members came from diverse musical backgrounds within metal and rock.
 Matt Nicholls and Oliver Sykes had a common interest in American metalcore such as Norma Jean and Skycamefalling, and used to attend local hardcore punk shows.
 They later met Lee Malia, who spoke with them about thrash metal and melodic death metal bands like Metallica and At the Gates; Malia had also been part of a Metallica tribute band before meeting the pair.
 Bring Me the Horizon officially formed in March 2004, when the members were aged 15 to 17.
 Curtis Ward, who also lived in the Rotherham area, joined Sykes, Nicholls and Malia on drums.
 Bassist Matt Kean, who was in other local bands, completed the line-up.
 Their name is taken from a line of dialogue spoken by Captain Jack Sparrow in the 2003 film Pirates of the Caribbean: The Curse of the Black Pearl, in which Sparrow says: "Now, bring me that horizon."

 In the months following their formation, Bring Me the Horizon created a demo album titled Bedroom Sessions.
 They followed this by releasing their first EP, This Is What the Edge of Your Seat Was Made For, in September 2004 through local UK label Thirty Days of Night Records.
 Bring Me the Horizon were the label's first signing.
 It was recorded at Pristine Studios in Nottingham over the course of two weekends, with drums and bass laid down over the first weekend, and guitars and vocals completed a week later.

 UK label Visible Noise noticed the band after the release of their EP, and signed them for a four-album deal, in addition to re-releasing the EP in January 2005.
 The re-release gained the band significant attention, eventually peaking at No. 41 on the UK album charts.
 The band was later awarded Best British Newcomer at the 2006 Kerrang!
 Awards ceremony.

 The band's first tour was supporting The Red Chord across the United Kingdom.
-As with other early tours, they were able to get this slot by tricking venue promoters.
 Kean and Oliver's mother Carol Sykes were the de facto managers of the band at this time, a role they continued to occupy until 2008.
-For The Red Chord support, Kean emailed promoters and pretended they were opening on all the dates, when they were supposed to play only at their local show.
+For The Red Chord support, Kean emailed promoters and pretended they were opening on all the dates, when they were supposed to play only one date scheduled as a local opener.
 This led them to being booked for the whole tour.
 In another case, Sykes created an e-mail account in the name of Johnny Truant vocalist Oliver Mitchell, which he used to contact a promoter requesting Bring Me the Horizon on their tour.
 Alcohol consumption fuelled their live performances in their early history when the band would get so drunk they vomited on stage and damaged their equipment.